-After ending the previous session mixed, stocks are likely to show a strong move to the upside in early trading on Thursday.
-The major index futures are currently pointing to a sharply higher open for the markets, with the Dow futures up by 144 points.
+After moving mostly lower over the course of the four previous sessions, stocks are likely to regain some ground in early trading on Friday.
+The major index futures are currently pointing to a sharply higher open for the markets, with the Dow futures up by 130 points.

 by RTT Staff Writer